adhisimon/phpmotpserver/README.txt

 PHP MOTP Server Project
 -----------------------

-REST Web Service and management tools for Mobile OTP (MOTP).
+REST Web Service and management tools for Mobile One-Time Password (MOTP).
 MOTP is a strong, two-factor authentication with mobile phones.
+Client applications has been implemented on Standard phone and BlackBerry (J2ME), iPhone, Google Android, Windows Phone 7, PalmOS, webOS, Maemo, Openmoko.
 More description about MOTP can be found at http://motp.sourceforge.net/.

 PHP MOTP Server Project aims to provide and implementing MOTP validation as a web service.